learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 - Modeling
 - Evaluation

-Each section has a set of requirements and questions it should be able to answer.
+Each section has a set of requirements and questions it should be able to address.

 ### Title

 As with the name of you files  and repository, the title of the notebook should also be descriptive.
 "Flatiron Capstone Project Analysis"  is  not as  informative as [Lindsey put new title here, like "An Analysis of the impact of...  etc].
 An even  catchier title  would be [another fill in here].

 ### Business Understanding